douglasselias/parallelism-concepts/README.md

 [Dataflow](https://en.wikipedia.org/wiki/Dataflow_programming) is a programming paradigm for dealing with state where each operation changes the state sequentially thus removing the need for locks or other mechanisms for handling shared state problems in parallel code.
 Most commonly found in functional languages like [Clojure async package](https://clojure.org/reference/async).

 My notes: Must be implemented on the language level and is not performant.
 This is also related to persistent data structures and immutability.
 It does make it easy to deal with parallel code but I don't think it is worth it performance wise.
-Can't think of any real world use case for this and couldn't find any examples online.

 ## Transactional memory